-Incompletes will be granted only when there are extenuating circumstances, such as illness.
-The granting of an Incomplete is for emergency situations and is not automatic, but is at the discretion of the professor.
+Taking an Incomplete in a class has academic and financial ramifications.
+Students receiving institutional scholarships are limited to one incomplete in a semester in order to maintain their scholarship.
+Taking an Incomplete also impacts one's Satisfactory Academic Progress (SAP) for receiving Federal financial aid.
+Patterns of Incompletes can also result in a student being placed on academic probation.
+Therefore, Incompletes will be granted only when there are extenuating circumstances, such as illness, death in one's family, etc. The granting of an Incomplete is for emergency situations and is not automatic, but is at the discretion of the professor.
 Incompletes are not granted merely for the convenience of the student who is concerned about his or her workload.
-To request an incomplete, the student must fill out an Incomplete Grade Request form, have it signed by the Financial Aid officer first, then seek the permission and the signature of the professor of the course, and return the form to the Registrar's office.
+To request an incomplete, the student must fill out an Incomplete Grade Request form, have it signed by the Financial Aid officer first, then seek the permission and the signature of the professor of the course, and return the form to the Registrar's office by the last day of the semester.
 An Incomplete may entail a grade reduction.
 Students should check this with the professor at or before the time the Incomplete is requested.
-Students with a pattern of incomplete or dropped courses will be subject to academic probation or termination.

-All work for incomplete courses of the Fall semester must be submitted for a grade by the last business day before the first day of classes of the following Spring semester.
-All work for incomplete courses of the Spring semester must be submitted for a grade by the last business day before the first day of classes of the following Fall semester.
+All work for incomplete courses from the Fall semester must be submitted for a grade by the last business day before the first day of classes of the following Spring semester.
+All work for incomplete courses from the Spring semester must be submitted for a grade by the last business day before the first day of classes of the following Fall semester.
 All work for incomplete courses of the January Interterm must be submitted for a grade by the last day of classes of the following Spring semester.
 All work for incomplete courses of the Summer Session must be submitted for a grade by the last day of class of the following Fall semester.
 The faculty may require students to turn in work by an earlier date, but the faculty will be responsible for enforcing deadlines other than the one described above.
 All Incomplete work will be submitted to the Registrar who will record the date of its submission.
 The Registrar will then forward the work to the appropriate faculty person.
-If outstanding work is not submitted by the due date, the student's grade for the course will automatically be converted to a grade of F or No Credit depending on the grade option of the student.
-Once a grade has been converted to a grade of F or No--Credit, it cannot be changed.
+If outstanding work is not submitted by the due date, the student's grade for the course will automatically be converted to a grade of F or No-Credit depending on the grade option of the student.
+Once a grade has been converted to a grade of F or No-Credit, it cannot be changed.
 Faculty are expected to turn in grades for Incompletes no later than two weeks after receiving the work from the Registrar.